rockstor/rockstor-doc/syncthing_howto.rst

    :scale: 80%
    :align: center

-N.B. if you have used Syncthing before note that it's default **WebUI port may have changed** from your previous installs; browser bookmarks may have to be updated.
+N.B. if you have used Syncthing before note that it's default **User Interface** port may have changed** from your previous installs; browser bookmarks may have to be updated.

 .. image:: syncthing_verify.png
    :scale: 80%